RedisLabs/redislabs-docs/content/kubernetes/deployment/container-images.md

 are pulled from to **avoid failures caused by rate limiting**.
 The easiest solution is to push the required images to a private container registry under your control.

-## Manage image sources

-The images for Redis Enterprise Software and its Kubernetes operator are distributed on DockerHub, Red Hat, and other public registries.
-These images can be copied to a private registry and your deployment can pull images from there.

-### Create a private container registry
+## Create a private container registry

 You can set up a private container registry in a couple of ways: